Nelson-Jnrnd/race-lap-simulations/README.md

 #### Power Unit

-##### Engine Power

 The engine, the main driving force of the car, will affect the acceleration and the top speed.
 Although both of those characteristic will rely on other factors such as the weight and the drag coefficient.

-Let’s say a first that the engine power is modelled as a single unit $P$, number of watts outputted by the engine.

 ##### RPM